Marketing is critical to any photographer’s success. These marketing ideas for your business will help you grow and thrive in a competitive industry!

 Your Photography Business Website Matters

-Create a website to share your photography portfolio online.
+Create a site to share your photography portfolio online.
 Having a social media site is helpful, but your website is where it’s at.
-Share your work on a website to direct clients right to your business.
+Share your work on a website to direct customers right to your business.
 Let them get to know your overall brand by creating a website.

 Having a website for your brand also makes you look more professional.
 If you’re a wedding photography professional, for example, your site is perfect to show off wedding images to prospective couples.
 Family photographers can share information on sessions and examples of sessions they’ve done in the past.